spakin/gosp/docs/predefined.md

 ```
 Always pass the variable `gospMeta` (see Variables below) as the first argument to each of these four functions.

 `gosp.SetHTTPStatus` indicates the HTTP status code the Web server should return to the client.
 The status code defaults to 200 ("OK") but can be set to any of the codes defined in the [HTTP Status Code Registry](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml).
-If the Go Server Page is allowed to `import "net/http"` it can use any of the [`Status` constants defined by `net/http`](https://golang.org/pkg/net/http/#pkg-constants) instead of specifying a status code numerically.
+If the Go Server Page is allowed to `import "net/http"` (not a particularly good idea from a security perspective) it can use any of the [`Status` constants defined by `net/http`](https://golang.org/pkg/net/http/#pkg-constants) instead of specifying a status code numerically.
 Calling `gosp.SetHTTPStatus` repeatedly is allowed.
 Only the final value takes effect.

-`gosp.SetMIMEType` specifies the document's [MIME type](https://en.wikipedia.org/wiki/Media_type).
-The MIME type defaults to `text/html`.
-A Go Server Page can thereby change the MIME type and return data of that type.
+`gosp.SetMIMEType` specifies the document's [MIME type](https://en.wikipedia.org/wiki/Media_type), which defaults to `text/html`.
+A Go Server Page can change its MIME type with `gosp.SetMIMEType` then return data of that type.
 For example, it can specify `text/plain` and return plain text or `image/png` and return a binary [PNG image](https://en.wikipedia.org/wiki/Portable_Network_Graphics).
 Calling `gosp.SetMIMEType` repeatedly is allowed.
 Only the final value takes effect.

 `gosp.SetHeaderField` provides a very general capability.
 It enables a Go Server Page to send arbitrary [HTTP response header fields](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields#Standard_response_fields) back to the client.
 The arguments are the field name, the value to assign to that field, and a Boolean that indicates whether the value should replace the prior value associated with the field (`true`) as opposed to being appended to the prior value (`false`).
 Some uses of `gosp.SetHeaderField` include transmitting cookies to the client and setting caching properties for the page.
 Calling `gosp.SetHeaderField` repeatedly is allowed.